City of Ukiah Diversity & Equity

 Group 1

-Proclamation recognizing June 2025 as Immigrant Heritage Month
+Proclamation Recognizing June 2025 as Immigrant Heritage Month

 On June 4, 2025, the Ukiah City Council issued a proclamation recognizing June as Immigrant Heritage Month in the City of Ukiah.
 Jackie Orozco, Editor of Al Punto Magazine and Board Member of Ukiah Vecinos en Acción (UVA), accepted the proclamation on behalf of the foreign-born individuals that enhance the City of Ukiah’s vibrant culture and prosperity, diversify our neighborhoods, and strengthen our local economy.